tanaos/artifex/README.md

 - **Emotion Detection**: Identifies the emotion expressed in a given text.
 - **Named Entity Recognition (NER)**: Detects and classifies named entities in text (e.g., persons, organizations, locations).
 - **Text Anonymization**: Removes personally identifiable information (PII) from text.
+- **Spam Detection**: Identifies whether a message is spam or not.
+- **Topic Classification**: Classifies text into predefined topics.

 For each task, Artifex provides three easy-to-use APIs:
 1. **Inference API** to use a default, pre-trained small LLM to perform that task out-of-the-box locally on CPU.